Caroline Atkins

 Caroline Mary Ghislaine Foster (née Atkins; born 13 January 1981) is an English cricket coach and former player.
 She was a right-handed batter and right-arm medium bowler who appeared in 9 Test matches, 58 One Day Internationals and 19 Twenty20 Internationals for England between 2001 and 2011.
 She primarily played county cricket for Sussex before ending her career with Somerset.
 She also spent two Women's National Cricket League seasons with South Australia.

 Early life

 Foster was born on 13 January 1981 in Burgess Hill, West Sussex.
 She attended Burgess Hill Girls, an all-girls private school.
+She attended Hild Bede College at Durham University, where she was the first woman cricketer in the Durham University Centre of Cricketing Excellence, graduating in 2002.
+While at Durham, she was part of the women's team that won the BUSA cricket championship for the first time and played for the men's team against Cardiff UCCE, as well as being selected for the England squad against Australia in 2001.

 International career

 In January 2002, Foster and Arran Brindle shared a partnership of 200 against India at K. D. Singh Babu Stadium, Lucknow, which was at the time a record for the first wicket in women's Test cricket.

 Foster was a member of the side which retained the Ashes in Australia in 2008.

 In August 2008, Foster and Sarah Taylor shared a partnership of 268 against South Africa at Lord's, which was at the time a record for any wicket in women's One Day Internationals.
 Foster was dismissed for 145, her highest score in international cricket.

 Foster was a member of the England team which won both the World Cup and World Twenty20 in 2009.